 Building energy usage and transportation account for most of the county's greenhouse gas emissions.
 The building energy-use intensity in the plan area is much higher than the national average.
-According to newly enacted county legislation4, about 155 buildings must be improved by 2038.
+According to newly enacted county legislation (Bill 16-21, Building Energy Performance Standards), about 155 buildings must be improved by 2038.